saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/proposal-template.md

 management is crucial for optimizing costs, reducing waste, and ensuring customer satisfaction.
 This proposal outlines a comprehensive project for the analysis, design, and implementation of an Inventory Management System (IMS).
-This project assumes that no existing inventory system is in place
+This project assumes that no existing inventory system is in place.

+This program represents a strategic commitment to boost productivity, boost competitiveness, and enhance customer service.
+It embraces sustainable growth and adaptation with data-driven inventory management, optimizing inventory levels, avoiding capital constraints, and reducing customer dissatisfaction

 # Anticipated Technologies